graduate student research and presentation grant program Guidelines

 The Office of Graduate and Professional Studies Graduate Research and Presentation Grant Program provides educational opportunities that reimburses up to $1,000 for travel expenses associated with academic conferences, research projects, and study abroad or internships in the United States and abroad.

-- The applicant must be in good academic standing (3.0 GPR) and registered as a full-time graduate student at TAMU – College Station campus at the time of application and at the time of receiving reimbursement.
-Applicants who are registered less than full-time at the time of application AND at the time of reimbursement must request an exemption.
-This request may be made to firstname.lastname@example.org (mailto:email@example.com) prior to submitting the application.
+- The applicant must be in good academic standing (3.0 GPR) and registered as a full-time graduate student at TAMU – College Station campus at the time of application for the Fall and Spring and at the time of receiving reimbursement for the Fall and Spring semester.
+If you are expecting reimbursement during the summer, please register for at least one hour, or the reimbursement will have to take place the following semester in which you are registered full time.
+This request may be made to email@example.com (mailto:firstname.lastname@example.org) prior to submitting the application.

 - Students may will only receive a maximum of one travel award per graduate degree level.

 - Proposed activities should relate directly to the student’s degree program.